Xerus-ai/xerus/README.md

-> This project is a fork of [CheatingDaddy](https://github.com/sohzm/cheating-daddy) with modifications and enhancements.
+> This project is a fork of [CheatingDaddy](https://github.com/sohzm/cheating-daddy) and [Glass](https://github.com/dev-pickle/glass) with modifications and enhancements.
 Thanks to [Soham](https://x.com/soham_btw) and all the open-source contributors who made this possible!

 <div align="center">
   <img src="product_images/logo.png" alt="Xerus Logo" width="200"/>